kyma-project/kyma/docs/04-operation-guides/troubleshooting/apix-02-401-unauthorized-403-forbidden.md

 ## Symptom

-You reach your service and get `401 Unauthorized` or `403 Forbidden` in response.
+When you try to reach your service, you get `401 Unauthorized` or `403 Forbidden` in response.

 ## Remedy

-In such case, make sure that:
+Make sure that the following conditions are met:

 - You are using an access token with proper scopes and it is active: